-All financial aid students must successfully complete a minimum of 67% of all credit hours attempted.
+All financial aid students must successfully complete a minimum of 67% of all credit hours attempted, whether or not financial aid was received for those attempted credits.
 Successful credit hours completed include all transfer credits accepted and all grades recorded on the transcript of 4.0 through 1.0.
-When calculating the completion factor, the following designations are considered attempted but not successfully completed:

-Incompletes (I), 0.0 grade (E), withdrawals (W), audits (AU), and repeated courses (R).
+When calculating the completion factor the following designations are considered attempted but not successfully completed: Incompletes (I), 0.0 grade (E), withdrawals (W), and repeated courses (R).
+Note: Students cannot receive financial aid for audited (AU) classes and these credits are not included in attempted hours.
 AND

-Maximum time to complete Degree (150% Rule):
+Maximum Time to Complete Degree (150% Rule):

 All financial aid students cannot attempt more than 90 credit hours or 150% of the official North Central Michigan College academic program requirements.
 Aid eligibility concludes after this time frame, pending mitigating circumstances.
-Attempted credit hours include the following: credits transferred from another college; incompletes; 0.0 grade (E); withdrawals; audits; and repeated courses.
+Attempted credit hours include: credits transferred from another college; incompletes; 0.0 grade (E); withdrawals; and repeated courses.